openenclave/openenclave/docs/DesignDocs/ExtendedEnclaveInitializationData_V2.md

 measurements.
 So the base enclave's identity information recorded in the EEID page can be trusted to reflect the base enclave loaded.

-As the enclave developer owns the definition of config_id and config_svn, the developer is responsible for providing the configuration data identified by config_id/config_svn to the Relying Party, if it's necessary for the Relying Party to analyze the configuration data.
-The Relying Party should make sure the identity of the configuration data received matches config_id/config_svn claims produced by the enclave attestation verification process.
+If the enclave developer choses to not use the default definition of config_id and config_svn, the developer is responsible for providing the additional content identified by config_id/config_svn to the Relying Party, if it's necessary for the Relying Party to analyze the additional content.
+The Relying Party should make sure the identity of the additional content received matches config_id/config_svn claims produced by the enclave attestation verification process.

 For SGX KSS feature based solution, the attestation evidence verification implementation will be different, but the claims produced will also include